theQRL/docs.theqrl.org/_docs/tokenswap/tokenMigration.md

 This guide will outline, in a step-by-step guide, how to migrate your QRL ERC20 tokens, using our web app, and end up with Main Network QRL coins (Quanta).

-> Note: Those with unclaimed ERC20 tokens will be contacted separately in order to assist them in receiving MainNet Quanta (We ❤ Our HODLers)
+> Those with unclaimed ERC20 tokens will be contacted separately in order to assist them in receiving MainNet Quanta (We ❤ Our HODLers)
 {: .info}